valtterisa/fly-app-create/README.md

-# Fly.io Bulk Creator - Create Flu.io apps and machines in bulk
+# Fly.io Bulk Creator - Create Fly.io apps and machines in bulk

-This project provides a Python script to automate the creation of multiple Fly.io apps and their associated machines.
-It is designed to help users quickly spin up several Fly.io applications with custom images and organization slugs.
+This project provides both Python and TypeScript code snippets to automate the creation of multiple Fly.io apps and their associated machines.
+These are intended as reusable snippets users can copy into their own codebases.

+## Folder Structure

+- `python/` — Python implementation (CLI script)
+- `ts/` — TypeScript implementation (API module)

 ## What It Does